ljsummers/adventure-pp1/readme.md

 - Use javascript to perform form validation data on booking/contact form.
 - Competitions/promotions page.
-- calendar validation to ensure the bar doesn't take too many bookings.
+- calendar validation to ensure the bar doesn't take too many bookings for the same day/time.
 - including gluten and allergy menus.

 **Accessibility**